We’re both originally from Canada and we’re both bloggers. Caitlin, the gal on the left, was visiting from New York.

 The menu, specially concocted for New Year’s, was a tasting menu.
 To be honest, I’m not a fan of small multiple dishes, but prix-fixe menus are the norm in France on New Year’s Eve.
 I do, however, like sitting up at the bar.

-And so the evening proceeded with one startling dish following the next, each one inventive and bursting with flavour.
-Yes, the portions were small and yes, I would have preferred to tuck into two substantial courses, but the friendly ambiance of the place, the smiling waitstaff, the superlative wine and the interesting conversation with my dining companion all conspired to make it an extremely pleasant evening.
+And so the evening proceeded with one startling dish following the next, each one inventive and bursting with flavor.
+Yes, the portions were small, but the friendly ambience of the place, the smiling waitstaff, the superlative wine and the interesting conversation with my dining companion all conspired to make it an extremely pleasant evening.
 Until, that is, the arrival of the maple syrup pecan tart.

 Oh, come on!
 For a menu costing 80 euros per person?
 I don’t think so.
 I wanted my own maple syrup tart.
-We protested mildly and in good humour.
+We protested mildly and in good humor.
 Our waiter had a word with the chef, but word came back that there weren’t enough to go around, so share we did.
 Funnily enough, after two small bites I was stuffed and could barely finish my portion.